Republic of the Rif: Fall

 In April 1925, Abd el-Krim proclaimed the independent Republic in the Rif region of Spanish Morocco.
 He advanced south into French Morocco, defeating French forces and threatening the capital, Fes.
 The resident-general, Hubert Lyautey, was replaced as military commander by Philippe Pétain on 3 September 1925.
 On 11 October 1925, Théodore Steeg replaced Lyautey as resident-general with the mandate of restoring peace and making the transition from military to civilian government.
 Lyautey received very little recognition for his achievement in securing Morocco as a colony.
 Steeg would have been willing to give autonomy to the people of the Rif, but was overruled by the army.

 Abd el-Krim surrendered to Philippe Pétain on 26 May 1926 and was deported to Réunion in the Indian Ocean, where he was held until 1947.
 Théodore Steeg said Abd el-Krim was a great leader and national and folk hero, but Abd el-Krim wanted "neither [to be] exalted nor humiliated, but in time forgotten."

+Government and politics

+The Riffian National Council held several sessions, approving a constitution of 40 articles based on the principle of popular authority.
+The members of the government were accountable to the National Assembly.
+Therefore, Abd-el-Krim was appointed President of the Council.
+According to Achtatou—cited by Salafranca—this constitution, along with numerous other documents, was burned by Spanish troops when they captured Ajdir.
+The Riffian state was named Dawlat Aljumhuriya Rifiya (Riffian Republican State).
+The next step was the formation of a modern government to put an end to the old traditional structures and introduce a democratic model based on a highly representative administration.
+It was composed of the President or Emir, the Vice President (M'hamed Abd el-Krim, brother of Abd-el-Krim), and four ministers (of Finance, Foreign Affairs and Navy, Defense, and Interior), in addition to two secretaries and three inspectors and paymasters.
+The spirit of change and modernity is reflected in the fact that most of these members were young men under the age of 45; Qaid Sedik, Abd-el-Krim's private secretary, was only 22 years old.
+All of them had higher education and language proficiency, serving as a tool for communication with representatives of other countries and for delivering their message to the international community.

+Diplomacy

+There were two primary objectives that the Riffian leaders attempted to achieve through their diplomatic strategies.
+The first was the establishment of friendly relations with all states, which can be evidenced by a letter written by the Riffian leaders to the Spanish, saying:

+It surprises us that you ignore the interests of Spain itself by not making peace with the Rif through the recognition of its independence, and thus promoting good neighborly relations, instead of humiliating our people and ignoring all the humane and legal doctrines of universal law, as contained in the Treaty of Versailles signed after the Great War [the First World War].